 Enclosure

-object).
-Default values for floor-to-floor height are set by use type, as described in the table below.
+Floor-to-floor (F2F) height can be set for each floor individually (if using the stacked BuildingForm object) or for all floors together (in the simple BuildingForm object).
+Default values are set by use type, as described in the table below.

 Dormitory, Hotel, Multifamily Housing, Senior Care Facility, Single Family Home